LONDON MARKETS: FTSE 100 Rises, With Retailers In Recovery Mode

 "We consider these as preliminary indications that the Conservatives' stance to Brexit may have started to soften up.
 If more government or Tory officials echo similar remarks, then speculation regarding a smoother Brexit could resurface," he said.

+Stock movers: Security services company G4S PLC (GFS.LN) gained 4.8% to scale to the top of the FTSE 100.

-Stock movers: Decliners on Monday included Mediclinic International PLC (MDC.LN) and publisher Pearson PLC (PSON.LN) , each down 0.9%.
-Goldman Sachs reiterated its sell rating on Pearson.
+Decliners on Monday included retail property company Hammerson PLC (HMSO.LN) , with shares down 1.7%.
+Educational-materials publisher Pearson PLC (PSON.LN) fell 0.8% as Goldman Sachs reiterated its sell rating on Pearson.
+Airline easyJet PLC (EZJ.LN) was down 1.3%.

+BOE watch: Bank of England Gov. Mark Carney will deliver a speech at Mansion House in London on Tuesday at 8:30 a.m.
+Carney was set to offer his view on the outlook for the U.K. economy at last week's Mansion House dinner, but the high-profile, annual event was cancelled as the government responded to the massive London apartment building fire that has now left at least 79 people presumed dead. (http://www.marketwatch.com/story/number-of-presumed-dead-in-london-apartment-fire-rises-to-79-2017-06-19)

+Separately, Silvana Tenreyro, a professor at the London School of Economics, was named to the Bank of England's Monetary Policy Committee.
+Her three-year term will take effect on July 7.
+Tenreyro, who holds degrees from Harvard University and the Universidad Nacional de Tucuman in Argentina, will take the place of Kristin Forbes, who's term is expiring.
+Forbes has recently voted in favor of interest-rate hikes.

 (END) Dow Jones Newswires